Certification FAQs

 How many Continuous Learning Points (CLPs) do I need?

 To maintain your FAC-C or FAC-P/PM, you must earn eighty (80) CLPs every two years.
-To maintain your FAC-COR, you must earn forty (40) CLPs every two years (with the exception of Level I CORs, who only require 8 CLPs every two years).
+To maintain your FAC-COR Level II and III, you must earn forty (40) CLPs every two years (with the exception of Level I CORs, who only require 8 CLPs every two years).
 This is outlined in the Federal Acquisition Certification guidance for each specialty.
 Be sure to check with your Agency for additional continuous learning requirements that may be needed.

 What are examples of acceptable training and activities that would allow me to earn continuous learning points?
 How much credit can I receive for the different types of training and activities?

 Continuous learning opportunities should be used to obtain training in core competencies, maintain critical acquisition skills and obtain agency specific training.
-Review the general guidance on continuous learning.
-If you have a specific question about a course or activity, please see your agency ACM.
+Review Continuous Learning FAI.gov.
+If you have a specific question about a course or activity, please see your agency ACM or SAR.

 What will happen if I don't meet the required number of training hours every two years?